OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 6\.
 Term and Termination of Membership, Reimbursement of Advance Payments

 **6.1** The User may terminate the Free Membership at any time without cause.
 The User may deliver notice of termination using the contact form available on all XING Websites at any time.
-The termination notice shall include the User’s registered name and an email address of the User registered on one of the XING Websites.
+The termination notice shall include the User’s registered name and an e-mail address of the User registered on one of the XING Websites.

 **6.2** Premium Membership shall run for the period selected by the user when purchasing the membership.
 After this term, the membership will be extended by a term of the same length as the original term, unless terminated in due time by the User or XING.
 The User and XING may each terminate without cause Premium membership to the end of the initial term chosen by the User in the course of the registration process, or to the end of any renewal period after said minimum term expires, by giving notice of fourteen (14) business days.
 The User may deliver notice of termination using the contact form available on all XING Websites.
 Furthermore, the User may deliver termination by sending a fax or letter to XING.
-The termination notice shall include the username of the User and an email address of the User registered on the XING Websites.
+The termination notice shall include the username of the User and an e-mail address of the User registered on the XING Websites.
 If Premium Membership has been terminated, the User is entitled to retain a Free Membership until this membership is terminated.
 The provisions of this section 6.2 shall not affect the right of both parties to terminate the agreement for good cause.

 **6.3** A good cause is defined as an event which makes it unacceptable for XING to continue the agreement to the end of the termination period, taking into account all circumstances of the individual case and weighing the interests of XING against the User's.
 A good cause includes any the following events: